HomeSustainabilitySocialHuman Capital Management

 • Offering support to employees who wish to quit smoking

-• Holding a "No Smoking Day"
+• Hold a "No Smoking Day"

 Measures to prevent mental health disorders